libmapper/libmapper/README.markdown

 A major difference in libmapper's approach to handling devices is the idea that each "driver" can be a separate process, on the same or different machines in the network.
-By creating a C library with a basic interface and by providing SWIG and Java bindings, we hope to enable a very wide variety of programming language bindings.^[At this time, the SWIG bindings only work for Python.]
+By creating a C library with a basic interface and by providing Python and Java bindings, we hope to enable a very wide variety of programming language bindings.
 Another advantage of a C library is portability: we have demonstrated libmapper working on a Gumstix device, an ethernet-enabled ARM-based microcomputer running Linux that can be easily embedded directly into an instrument.